Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Methodology

-The training of each skill-based agent is conducted in two stages.
-In the first stage, we fine-tune the pre-trained DUET model using the original R2R training dataset, the ScaleVLN augmentation data~\citep{wang2023scaling}, and our Temporal Synthetic dataset to obtain a strong, skill-agnostic backbone.
-We provide the analysis of the effectiveness of the Temporal Order Planning agent in Appendix~\ref{sec:temporal_order_planning_agent}.
-In the second stage, this backbone is further fine-tuned on a skill-specific synthetic dataset to obtain a specialized agent in the targeted skill.
-Following this process, we obtain five specialized skill-based agents: the Direction Adjustment agent ($\pi_{\text{da}}$), Vertical Movement agent ($\pi_{\text{vm}}$), Stop and Pause agent ($\pi_{\text{sp}}$), Landmark Detection agent ($\pi_{\text{ld}}$), and Area and Region Identification agent ($\pi_{\text{ar}}$).
-We denotes the predefined set of five skill-based agents as $\mathcal{S} = \{\pi_{\text{da}}, \pi_{\text{vm}}, \pi_{\text{sp}}, \pi_{\text{ld}}, \pi_{\text{ar}}\}$.
+Training uses two stages and yields two SkillNav variants.
+Stage 1 fine-tunes DUET on R2R plus ScaleVLN augmentation and the Temporal synthetic set (or SRDF augmentation for the SRDF variant) to get a skill-agnostic backbone; Appendix~\ref{sec:temporal_order_planning_agent} analyzes the Temporal Order Planning agent.
+Stage 2 fine-tunes that backbone on each skill dataset to produce five specialists: Direction Adjustment ($\pi_{\text{da}}$), Vertical Movement ($\pi_{\text{vm}}$), Stop and Pause ($\pi_{\text{sp}}$), Landmark Detection ($\pi_{\text{ld}}$), and Area/Region Identification ($\pi_{\text{ar}}$), denoted $\mathcal{S} = \{\pi_{\text{da}}, \pi_{\text{vm}}, \pi_{\text{sp}}, \pi_{\text{ld}}, \pi_{\text{ar}}\}$.
+Unless stated, SkillNav refers to the ScaleVLN-Aug variant.